 This layer, called a slick, expands until the oil layer is extremely thin and can spread hundreds of miles wide.
 This layer is called a sheen and is usually less than 0.01 mm thick.
 Oil spills on the surface of the water are subjected to the whims of weather, waves and currents.
 Thus, an oil spill far out at sea can be carried ashore by wave and current action.

 Rough seas can split an oil slick apart, carrying some oil in one direction and more in another.
 In contrast, a near shore oil spill can be totally controlled by currents and wave action that causes the oil to come ashore, damaging marine shoreline habitat.

 Different types of oil react differently when spilled.
 Some evaporate in small amounts, while others break down quicker.
 After the sheen breaks down, a moderate amount of oil will break down and be deposited on the bottom of the ocean.

 Certain types of microbes will break apart and consume the oil, but this in no way makes up for the damage done during the spill.
 In addition, when oil spills in the ocean break apart and sink to the ocean floor, it contaminates the underwater habitat, too.

 Oil Environmental Impact on the Coastline

 Perhaps the most visual part of an oil spill is the harsh effects oil has on the coastline.
 Pictures of oil covered birds and sea mammals are common.
 Oil is thick and sticks to everything it touches.
 While the most visual part of the damage might be the birds and wildlife you see on TV, consider that the oil covers everything right down to a grain of sand.
-Every rock, piece of driftwood, saw grass, sand, soil, and microscopic habitat is destroyed or affected by the thick oil that washes ashore after a spill.
-Oil spills affect the coastal habitat from the smallest shells up to the largest boulders.
+Every rock, piece of driftwood, saw grass, sand, soil and microscopic habitat is destroyed or affected by the thick oil that washes ashore after a spill.

 Effects on Marine Life and Wildlife